 Federal background checks add one more level of red tape that delays the licensing process and limits the market.
 Only certain people are granted access to the marijuana economy when these checks are required and patients have to wait to get the medicinal marijuana they need.

-This happened in Hawaii in April of this year when marijuana licenses for dispensaries were delayed in Hawaii because the Hawaii Department of Health couldn’t set up a fingerprinting system or process background checks in a timely manner.
+This happened in Hawaii in April 2016 when marijuana licenses for dispensaries were delayed in Hawaii because the Hawaii Department of Health couldn’t set up a fingerprinting system or process background checks in a timely manner.

 In other words, background checks decrease the value of marijuana licenses.
 But again, we saw with Etain that background checks don’t necessarily work.

-While it may seem that requiring federal background checks on marijuana license applicants should have some effect on marijuana license values, the story of Etain shows that might not be the case at all.
+While it may seem that requiring federal background checks on marijuana license applicants should have some effect on marijuana license values, the story of Etain shows that might not be the case at all despite the massive amount of information investigated through state and federal background checks.

 What do you think?
 Given that background checks are imperfect, do they affect the value of marijuana licenses?
 What if background checks did work perfectly?
 Would you change your answer?
 Leave a comment and share your thoughts.